mdeguzis/RetroRig/README.md

 	-Autostarted application entries (XBMC, qjoypad)
 	-Some folder structures under ~/Games
 	-xboxdrv init scripts and configurations

-RetroRig is shell script to setup a Linux x86_64 system  with several emulators, and XBMC as graphical front end.The inspiration for doing this lies almost completely with the RetroPie Project.
-I wanted to provide something similar, but with XBMC, x86_64, and my favorite interface, "Rom Collection Browser."
-This project is intended to be run on Ubuntu (currently 14.04 LTS) with an wireless Xbox 360 Controller.
-At some point in the future, I want to try and branch this to other distributions if possible, as well as accomodate other controllers.
-Please see the release-roadmap file for ideas and future plans.

-I invite you to challenge the configs and scripts to help improve my ultimate goal to provide an easy way to get up and running with RetroGaming on x86_64 Linux systems.
-Pull requests or Issues are very much welcome!

-Thank you for your patience.

 ## Why XBMC and Ubuntu?